Economic Impact

 Visiting historic sites, communities, and museums is a significant component of the state’s and region’s travel industry.
 A 2015 study by The University of Texas at Austin and Rutgers University determined that more than 10.5 percent of all travel in Texas is heritage-related.

-Following devastating declines due to the pandemic, the Texas travel industry experienced a significant rebound in 2021.
-Travel spending increased an estimated 35.7% compared to the prior year, and all economic indicators are approaching a pre-pandemic level.
+In 2025, the Texas travel industry continued to stabilize following the steep decline during 2020.
+Travel spending increased an estimated 1.2% compared to the prior year, and all economic indicators now exceed the pre-pandemic level.

 For more information, contact the Forest Trail Region at hello@texasforesttrail.org or the Heritage Tourism Program at the Texas Historical Commission at THChertiagetourism@thc.texas.gov.